chadrem/workers/README.md

     # Create a workers pool with a larger than default thread count (optional).
     pool = Workers::Pool.new(:size => 100)

     # Create a scheduler.
     scheduler = Workers::Scheduler.new(:pool => pool)

     # Create a timer that uses the above scheduler.
     timer = Workers::Timer.new(1, :scheduler => scheduler) do
       puts 'Hello world'
     end

     # Wait for the timer to fire.
     sleep(5)

     # Shutdown the scheduler.
     scheduler.dispose

+### Tasks

+Tasks and task groups build on top of worker pools.
+They provide a means of parallelizing expensive computations and collecing the results:

+    # Create a task group (it contains a pool of workers).
+    group = Workers::TaskGroup.new

+    # Add tasks to the group.
+    10.times do |i|
+      10.times do |j|
+        group.add(i, j) do
+          i * j # Last statement executed is the result of the task. end
+      end
+    end

+    # Execute the tasks (blocks until the tasks complete).
+    # Returns true if all tasks succeed.
+False if any fail.
+    group.run

+    # Return an array of all the tasks.
+    group.tasks

+    # Return an array of the successful tasks.
+    group.successes

+    # Return an array of the failed tasks.
+    group.failures

+    # Review the results.
+    group.tasks.each do |t|
+      t.succeeded? # True or false (false if an exception occurred). t.failed?    # True or false (true if an exception occurred). t.args       # Input arguments (the value of i in this example). t.result     # Output value (the result of i * i in this example). t.exception  # The exception if one exists. end

+### Parallel Map

+Task groups and tasks are the building blocks of parallel map:

+    group = Workers::TaskGroup.new
+    group.map([1,2,3,4,5]) { |i| i * i }

+The below syntax is equivalent to the above:

+    Workers.map([1, 2, 3, 4, 5]) { |i| i * i }

+Note that any failures will cause an exception to be raised.

 ## Options (defaults below):